wiremock/api-template-library/interzoid.com-getfullnameparsedmatch/index.md

 ---
 slug: "interzoid-com-getfullnameparsedmatch"
-name: "Interzoid Get Full Name Parsed Match Similarity Key API"
+title: "Interzoid Get Full Name Parsed Match Similarity Key API"
 provider: "interzoid.com"
 description: "This API provides a similarity key used to match with other similar\
   \ full name data when data fields are parsed into first name and last name components,\